-As a result of the Bank's concentrations of single-family residential jumbo mortgage loans and large commercial loans, one of which has a balance in excess of 5.0% of our total stockholders' equity as of June 30, 2024, a loss on any single large loan or multiple loans could negatively impact our results of operations.
-As of June 30, 2024, the Bank held 58 non-conforming single-family residential jumbo mortgage loans with an aggregate balance of \$100.5 million, representing 47.3% of the Bank's total single-family residential mortgage portfolio.
+As a result of the Bank's concentrations of single-family residential jumbo mortgage loans and large commercial loans, two of which have balances in excess of 5.0% of our total stockholders' equity as of March 31, 2024, a loss on any single large loan or multiple loans could negatively impact our results of operations.
 Additionally, commercial and industrial loans not primarily secured by real estate are typically made based on the ability of the borrower to make payment on the loan from the cash flow of the business, and are collateralized primarily by business assets such as equipment and accounts receivable.
 These assets are often subject to depreciation over time and may be more difficult than real estate collateral to evaluate, and the value of such assets may be more difficult to realize upon liquidation.
 As a result, the availability of funds for repayment of such loans is often contingent on the success of the business itself.
 Although the Bank officers strive to rigorously underwrite and structure loans and diligently monitor the financial condition of borrowers in an effort to avoid or minimize losses, unexpected reversals in the business of an individual borrower can occur, and the resulting decline in the quality of loans to such borrowers, and related provisions for credit losses, could have a material adverse effect on our results of operations and financial condition.
 Despite our best efforts, it is not always possible to predict or prevent every potential financial issue that borrowers may face.